....loading

 Building a good corporate reputation is vital when it comes to attracting top talent.

 Increasingly, applicants will scrutinise your company’s actions to decide whether they want to work for you.
 But beware, a tokenistic rainbow logo during Pride month or a Tweet of solidarity on International Women’s Day simply won’t cut it.
-You’ll need to practice what you preach and provide the evidence if you want to earn the respect of your employees and prospective candidates
+You’ll need to practice what you preach and provide the evidence if you want to earn the respect of your employees and prospective candidates.

-8. Well-being
+8. Well-being & mental health

-It’s no surprise that the mental health of employees has suffered after what has been a tumultuous and often distressing time.
 Could your organisation be doing more to demonstrate compassion and understanding towards your workers?
 Employees need to feel as though they can express how they’re feeling and that, above all else, that their mental health matters.

 9. Diversity at a leadership level